 I realise that over the past few weeks I have been waiting until I have a ‘proper job’ or ‘something exciting’ sorted out before writing a post, but that actually goes against the ethos behind this blog.
 As we’re all aware, getting into research and conservation is incredibly challenging, and … Continue reading “A Note on Necessity (or An Ode to Honesty)” →

 I’m sure when the Customs agent in Costa Rica asked what my occupation was, he wasn’t expecting me to freeze in much the same way you do when a distant relative asks you what you want to do with your life, stammering “I’m not- I don’t-“, oh dear.
-Later in the taxi, the driver asked if I was a biologist, and I said yes because my Spanish isn’t up to explaining the complexities of that situation.
+Later in … Continue reading “Cual es tu profesión?
+Arrival in Costa Rica, and imposter syndrome” →

 Last week I had the great pleasure of attending the ASAB (Association for the Study of Animal Behaviour) Easter Conference at Plymouth University.
 It was a welcome break from job hunting and a chance to meet some really interesting people who are shaping the field of behavioural research.